Wisconsin Badgers women's basketball: Bobbie Kelsey era (2011–2016)

-On April 11, 2011 Bobbie Kelsey became the new head coach for the Badgers, signing a five-year contract.
+On April 11, 2011, Bobbie Kelsey became the new head coach for the Badgers, signing a five-year contract.
 Her first season ended with a Big Ten tournament loss to Minnesota as the Badgers finished with a 9–20 overall record, finishing 5–11 in Big Ten play.
 Kelsey's second season ended with a 12–19 overall record, 3–13 in Big Ten play.
 The Badgers recorded their first Big Ten tournament win for Kelsey by beating Illinois 58–57 before bowing out of the tournament with a 74–62 loss to Purdue.
 The third season in the Kelsey era came to a close with a loss to Minnesota in the B1G tournament.
 The Badgers finished with an overall record of 10–19, with a 3–13 conference record.
 Taylor Wurtz and Morgan Paige became the 22nd and 23rd players to reach the 1,000 point plateau.
 At the end of the 2013–2014 Kelsey's contract was extended three years, ending in the spring of 2019.
-The 2014-15 season ended with an 11th-place finish in the conference and a 9-20 record.
+The 2014–15 season ended with an 11th-place finish in the conference and a 9–20 record.
 Kelsey's fifth year as head coach ended with a 7-22 overall record and a 13th-place finish in the conference.
-Kelsey was let go on March 4, 2016 after finishing with an all-time record of 47-100.
+Kelsey was let go on March 4, 2016, after finishing with an all-time record of 47–100.

 Jonathan Tsipis era (2016–2021)

 On March 31, 2016, Jonathan Tsipis was named the head coach and first male coach of the Badgers women's basketball team.
 He previously was the head coach at George Washington University.
-He was relieved of his duties on March 9, 2021 following a 67-42 loss to Illinois in the first round of the Big Ten Women's Basketball Tournament.
+He was relieved of his duties on March 9, 2021, following a 67–42 loss to Illinois in the first round of the Big Ten Women's Basketball Tournament.
 He finished with a 50-99 overall record in his 5 seasons.

-Marisa Moseley era (2021–present)
+Marisa Moseley era (2021–2025)

-Marisa Moseley was chosen as the new head coach on March 25, 2021.
+Former Boston University head coach Marisa Moseley was chosen as the new head coach on March 25, 2021.

+Robin Pingeton era (2025–present)

+Robin Pingeton was named the new head coach on March 25, 2025.